Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/LegalIdentities.md

 and that the domain part of the sender of the message matches the domain of the parent Broker, as provided in the Trust Chain response.

-Example of requesting the Trust Chain of a Broker:
+Example of requesting the Trust Chain of a Broker (or a Legal Component):

 ```xml
 <iq id='24' type='get' to='legal.sub.example2.org'>